jhc-systems/debezium-connector-ibmi/README.md

 ```

 # Problems

+## running with a self signed certificate

+capture your ca cert normally the top of the output:
+`openssl s_client -showcerts -connect <host>:9471`

+between the first pair of `-----BEGIN CERTIFICATE-----` and end and save it to iseries-cert.pem

+If using docker simply mount your certs at /var/tls

+If running natively import the cert

+	keytool -import -noprompt -alias iseries-cert  -storepass changeit -keystore /usr/lib/jvm/java-1.17.0-openjdk-amd64/lib/security/cacerts -file iseries-cert.pem

 ## Journals deleted

 If the journal is deleted before it is read it will log an error: "Lost journal at position xxx" and reset to the beginning journal